iamtherocxx/File-Encryption-Decryption/README.md

 # File-Encryption-Decryption
-Java project to Encrypt or Decrypt text files using a basic caesar cipher implementation.
+(A very terrible early days) Java project to Encrypt or Decrypt text files using caesar cipher.

 Running the program gives the user the option to either Encrypt or Decrypt a file.
 The input and output file paths are taken as input, along with the shift for the cipher.